CarmenLiu04/The-effectiveness-of-celebrity-rumor-debunking-on-Weibo/README.md

 model: "the code used for model fine-tuning, and the training and test sets used".

+sentiment: "The dataset used by the Sentiment intensity Dictionary model and the code for analysis".

 Due to the limitations of the website, the model is too large and the comment data cannot be uploaded, so please download it from this link: https://pan.baidu.com/s/129qwm44obMvKTyQMzREJvQ?pwd=wk1f Extract the code: wk1f